iracooke/dart2vcf/README.md

 # DArT To VCF Conversion

 *WARNING:* This tool is under development.
-It currently does not map coordinates correctly.

 Converts DArT 2 row formatted csv files to vcf.